 Well, I asked him about the three recent changes.

-I uh I asked him about raising taxes.
+I asked him about raising taxes.

 I asked him about the minimum wage.

-I asked him about keeping out uh a temporary ban on Muslims, three issues that have come up in the last couple of weeks.
+I asked him about keeping out a temporary ban on Muslims, three issues that have come up in the last couple of weeks.

-He said, No, I want minimum wage to be decided by states because a state like New York economically is very different than a state like Alabama.
+He said, no, I want minimum wage to be decided by states because a state like New York economically is very different than a state like Alabama.

 So let the states decide.

-Uh on the third issue, you know, it's the same thing.
+On the third issue, you know, it's the same thing.

-He said, No, I said I'm not rethinking it.
+He said, no, I said, I'm not rethinking it.

-It has to happen, but we have to know that the Americans are going to be secure first before we let in people, and our security intelligence forces are telling us that that ISIS will infiltrate the refugee population.
+It has to happen, but we have to know that the Americans are going to be secure first before we let in people.

 So he clarified that.